SimbaSimbiri/simbasimbiri.github.io/README.md

-This is my portfolio page, version 1.0.1
+This is my portfolio page, version 1.0.2.
+Added to AWS Route 53 record